List of teams and organizations in DC Comics: Club of Heroes

+Crime Champions

+The Crime Champions are a fictional organization appearing in American comic books published by DC Comics.
+They first appeared in Justice League of America #21 and were created by Gardner Fox and Mike Sekowsky.

+The Crime Champions are an organization of supervillains that consist of Earth-One villains Chronos, Doctor Alchemy, and Felix Faust and Earth-Two villains Fiddler, Icicle, and Wizard.

 D

 Darkseid's Elite

-Darkseid's Elite is an organization appearing in American comic books published by DC Comics.

-The Elite are the top warriors chosen by Darkseid, the ruler of Apokolips.
+Darkseid's Elite are the top warriors chosen by Darkseid, the ruler of Apokolips.
 The Elite became Darkseid's most powerful band of warriors.
 Its known members include Amazing Grace, Bane of Apokolips, Brola, DeSaad, Devilance, Doctor Bedlam, Glorious Godfrey, Granny Goodness, Kalibak, Kanto, Lady Justeen, Mantis, Mortalla, Steppenwolf, Titan, and Virman Vundabar.